facebook/react-native-website/docs/new-architecture-appendix.md

 ### Invoking a Gradle task directly

-You can trigger the code-gen by invoking the following task:
+You can trigger the Codegen by invoking the following task:

 ```bash
 ./gradlew generateCodegenArtifactsFromSchema --rerun-tasks